 You’re going to become a foundation for them, a rock they can use to support their recovery.
 It sounds cliché, but having a strong support system is vital to the success of any recovery journey.

-At Gateway, our therapists work in partnership with family members to ensure each client has all the support they need to stay sober and enjoy lifelong recovery.
+At Gateway, our therapists work in partnership with family members to ensure each patient has all the support they need to stay sober and enjoy lifelong recovery.